 I continued the habit of reading and learning about education and the homeschool lifestyle when I became a homeschool mom.
 Sometimes the books I read are written by paid educators, sometimes they are written by homeschoolers, and sometimes they don’t mention education or teaching at all, but have good tips that can be applied.

-I read these books this year and thought other homeschool parents might find them beneficial.
-Pour another cup of coffee and start reading.
+I read these books for homeschool moms this year and thought other parents might find them beneficial.
+Heat up your cup of coffee and start reading.

 Teaching From Rest: A Homeschooler’s Guide to Unshakable Peace by Sarah Mackenzie

 This fairly short book inspires moms to put their children above schoolwork.
 Academics are absolutely important, but they are not the most important thing.